 Using recommendation systems in online platforms is actually nothing new for many successful companies (such as Youtube and Amazon) and its application in e-learning field proves to be very useful.
 In order to be effective in the context of an LMS, a recommendation system would do better if fed with more data (in this case, course contents); this implies that a good platform should be endowed both with AI solutions and with a considerable amount of contents to provide.

 Another aspect of fundamental importance is to offer assistance to the learner in difficulty.
 In this area, the application of artificial intelligence still finds a very interesting and useful research field.

-The learner may need to have information on the individual courses or more generally on the use of the e-learning platform.
+The learner may need to have information on the individual courses or more generally on the use of the LMS platform.

 Chatbots are artificial intelligences based on semantics whose purpose is to interact with people visiting the website.
 The way a chatbot works stems from a certain combination of reinforcement learning algorithms (i.e., the training logic of proper, physical robots) and Natural Language Processing (NLP).
 Chatbots can elaborate both written text and speech, thus producing answers accordingly and, by means of that, holding a meaningful conversation with the user.
 To this last extent, imagining chatbots as an industry-standard for customer support is quite straightforward.

 Chatbots are already used in LMS for technical customer support, however, the future challenge will be to turn them into “intelligent tutors” for attendants, i.e. programs which would be able to replicate the actions of a human teacher and to provide feedbacks and advice to learners.
 Although this shall be a complex operation, leveraging on big data will allow chatbots to interact in an “intelligent” way with users.